IVSoftware/print-preview-z-order/README.md

 Rather than endure the "awkwardness" you describe in your comment, one option would be to implement your `captureFromScreen()` method by _really_ capturing the screen using `Graphics.CopyFromScreen()`.
+This way it should be *WYSIWYG*.

     PrintPreviewDialog _printPreview = new PrintPreviewDialog();
     private void captureFromScreen()